 The entrance to the house is up wide and welcoming stone steps, through the porch with its stained glass doorway, and on into the spacious reception hallway lined with an old church pew, wind-up 1920s gramophone and piano.
 The two lounge areas are off the hallway.
 The Day Room has large comfortable sofas and a multi-fuel burner in the large fireplace with a bay window overlooking the terrace and across Wharfedale.
-There is a bookcase with a selection of books, games and CDs to entertain you.
+There is a bookcase with a selection of books and games to entertain you.
 Next door, the large, open Sitting Room has further relaxed seating and looks up to the magnificent French-polished staircase which leads to the first floor, past the glorious stained glass window featuring Faith and Hope – but, unfortunately, no Charity!

 Opposite The Day Room is the very spacious Dining Room (30 x 15 feet) seating up to 24 around one large table.
 This room has been carefully restored with elaborate plaster coving to the ceiling and a triple bay window.
 On the walls are heritage framed artwork destination pictures (popular at railway stations in the last century) and a traditional school clock – all in keeping with the Listed Building status.
 There is a single dining table (laid with both plastic/ wipe-clean and fabric table cloths) and leather seating for up to 24.
 Music can be played from the Bluetooth speaker – bring your iPhone and “Spotify”!